numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 <http://numbbo.github.io/coco-doc/bbob-biobj/perf-assessment/>`_ for details).
 Both, ideal and nadir point can be computed, because the global optimum is known and is unique for the 10 ``bbob`` base functions.
-In the black-box optimization benchmarking setup however, the values of the ideal and nadir point are not accessible to the optimization algorithm [BBO2016ex]_.
+In the black-box optimization benchmarking setup, however, the values of the ideal and nadir point are not accessible to the optimization algorithm [BBO2016ex]_.

 ..
 TODO: this should become a reference
+..
+Dimo: don't know what you mean here, Niko

 .. deleted: a normalization can take place as both the ideal and the nadir point are known internally.